johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 of the DNSSEC-signature.
 In case of validation failure (or absence of a DNSSEC signature) the SIG(0) SHOULD NOT be added to the set of keys that the receiver knows and trust.
-If the validation succeeds the key should be added to the set of trusted public SIG(0) keys stored locally at the receiver.
+If the validation succeeds the key should be added to the set of keys stored locally at the receiver.

 ### Child zone is unsigned